danielcurtis/node-pg-redis-template/README.md

 # Node Template

-A modern NodeJS/Express boilerplate using PostgreSQL, Redis, Google OAuth2.0, Typescript, and Docker!
+A modern NodeJS/Express server template using PostgreSQL, Redis, Google OAuth2.0, Typescript, and Docker!

 - User is authenticated by Google OAuth2.0, creating a profile in PostgreSQL and Redis
 - User can read, update, and delete ONLY their profile information